plucena3/coti-erc20-typescript/README.md

 @gemini 2.5
 @coti-contracts @PrivateERC20 @PrivateERC20.md  @IPrivateERC20.md @PERCI.sol
-Create a new contract called CAPIBARA.sol that inherits from @PrivateERC20 and has 100000 tokens minted to  0xfAF7e0962B79675cd046C4c0bF41beEb27FCc5C8  **#change it to use your ADDRESS **
+Create a new contract called CAPIBARA.sol that inherits from @PrivateERC20 and has 100000 tokens minted to  0xfAF7e0962B79675cd046C4c0bF41beEb27FCc5C8 CAPIBARA.sol must include totalsupply,  mint and transfer implementations

-CAPIBARA.sol must include totalsuppl,  mint and transfer implementations
+**#change it to use your ADDRESS **

 ## compile smart contract